maistra/maistra.github.io/README.md

 You can also create new .adoc files using a text editor.

 ### Docs Header
-Content in the docs directory requires specific headers in orer to be listed.
-An example of this can be seen below.
+Content in the docs directory require the following headers to be populated in order to be listed in the docs:

 ```
 ---